modmore/docs/en/02_ContentBlocks/v1.x/13_Custom_Resources.md

 As of ContentBlocks 1.1 it is possible to use it on a variety of custom resource types.

+[TOC]

+## Supported Custom Resource Types

 Once we have independently confirmed that third party custom resources work as expected with ContentBlocks, we will include it in the `contentblocks.accepted_resource_types` system setting so it is enabled by default.
 It is possible to manually add class keys to this setting if you want to test it with a resource type that we have not yet confirmed, or disable using ContentBlocks on certain resource types.

-## Supported Custom Resource Types

 The following Extras are known to work with ContentBlocks and enabled by default as of 1.1.0: